 Step #3 – Buy a Control Panel (Optional)

-While a control panel isn’t completely necessary, it can make the day-to-day management of your site a lot easier.
-Otherwise, you’ll have to use the command-line to manage every aspect of your site.
+Using a control panel isn’t an absolute requirement, but it can significantly simplify the day-to-day management of your site.
+Without it, you would need to utilize the command-line for managing all aspects of your site.

 There are many different control panels to choose from, but if you’re using Linux, you can’t go wrong with cPanel.
 For Windows, Plesk is one of the more popular choices.
 Keep in mind that control panels aren’t free – you’ll have to pay licensing fees.